Unicorns, Utopia and Discipline: Swinney says being at Clemson not a birthright

 SUNSET – The offseason in Clemson was far from quiet, but Clemson head coach

 Dabo Swinney Swinney had to deal with the dismissal of defensive end

 Ebenezer OgundekoEbenezer Ogundeko For many other of the nation’s top programs that is a relatively quiet offseason, but was chaotic for Clemson fans and coaches used to quiet offseasons spent reading the police blotters associated with other programs both near and far.
-With that in mind, Swinney was asked if he worries that the culture of the Clemson program is changing, and he said no and reminded the assembled media on hand that there is no such thing as a perfect program.

 View Full Profile told the media Wednesday that the culture of discipline that has been a hallmark of his program is alive and well.

 View Full Profile , the suspension of kicker Ammon LakipAmmon Lakip

 #36 5-11, 200

 View Full Profile and the news that enigmatic left tackle Isaiah BattleIsaiah Battle